loksonarius/loksonarius.github.io/content/resume.md

 auditable deployment requests.
 After initial delivery, I also collaborated on the testing of a self-service workflow to deploy clusters by leveraging Rancher on OpenStack.

-## Develop new deployment tooling for a legacy, in-house deployment service

-_Related Tech: OpenStack, Python, GitLab CI, Terraform, Chef_

-To address recent on-call incidents and instability in our legacy OpenStack deployment API, I onboarded to the service's Python server and the deployment automation.
-By improving logging within the server and replacing the deployment process to one leveraging container images to package server code running on persistent nodes, we were able to establish a reproducible release process.
-This updated process improved our confidence on further rollouts and allowed us to iterate on system stability.

 # Pre-Professional Education